Best Dental Assistant Schools in Indiana

 If you want to start a career as a dental assistant in Indiana, the first step is choosing the right school.
 Your training will prepare you for patient care, office work, and infection control.
 In Indiana, formal education can give you an advantage in the job market and help you meet employer requirements.

-What Dental Assistants Do in Indiana
+What dental assistants do in Indiana

 Dental assistants work with dentists during procedures, handle patient records, and manage infection control.
 You may also take X-rays, prepare treatment rooms, and assist with scheduling.
 In Indiana, dental assistants who take radiographs must meet state certification rules.